 - What is missing?
 Of course, eyebrows!
 Again, make 2 ellipses on top of each other, cut them using Pathfinder>Minus front, and resize the shape with V to look like an eyebrow.
 Finally, copy and reflect the eyebrow, resize it and you have the other one!

 9. Add a simple ground for your character

 Shortcuts for your vector monster in this section:

 We are almost ready!
-What you need to make your design complete, is some kind of a ground for the monster to stand.
+What you need to make your design complete, is some kind of ground for the monster to stand.
 Piece of cake for you!
-Just make and ellipse (L), use also Selection tool (V) to squash it, make it transparent 20%, then use Ctrl-Shift-[ to send your ellipse behind your monster character.
-You could may be use gradient as well – sometimes, the secret to good design is in the small, thoughtful details!
+Just make an ellipse (L), use also Selection tool (V) to squash it, make it transparent 20%, then use Ctrl-Shift-[ to send your ellipse behind your monster character.
+You could maybe use a gradient as well – sometimes, the secret to good design is in the small, thoughtful details!

 Dr. Franken-Illustrator and Vector Monster-stein

 Seems like you’ve made it!
 You’ve just created a super simple and cute vector monster character in Adobe Illustrator and hopefully, enjoyed your first steps with the software.
 Check out our other free vector characters sources for inspiration for your projects.
 They are completely free to download, mix and customize for your own designs!

 Don’t forget that you can purchase our premium vector characters at Graphic Mama and choose from a great variety of characters for your projects.

 We hope this tutorial was fun and that you will also stick around for other tutorials to come.
 Don’t hesitate to say hi and tell us what you think!